Appraisily/no-mas-multas/README.md

 - **Export & Print Options**: Save appeals as text, PDF, or print directly
 - **Enhanced Accessibility**: Keyboard shortcuts, accessible form components, and a floating help system
 - **Floating Help Button**: Quick access to guides, tutorials, and frequently asked questions
+- **AI-Powered Legal Argument Generator**: Create custom legal arguments based on your specific traffic violation scenario.
+- **Multi-language Support**: Available in both English and Spanish to serve a wider community.
+- **Appeal Template System**: Access professionally formatted legal appeal templates.
+- **Appeal Tracking**: Monitor the status and progress of your submitted appeals.
+- **Dark Mode Support**: Comfortable viewing experience in any lighting condition.
+- **Accessibility Focused**: Designed to be accessible for all users, including those with disabilities.
+- **Fine Calculator**: Estimate potential fines and calculate potential savings from successful appeals.
+- **Legal Deadline Tracker**: Keep track of important dates and deadlines for your traffic ticket appeals, ensuring you never miss a crucial deadline with visual reminders and priority settings.
+- **Toast Notification System**: Get real-time feedback on your actions with an accessible notification system.

 ## Tech Stack